8 Best Backpacking Tents in 2024

 Wall Construction

 Most of the popular backpacking tents are double-walled – which means they come with the actual tent as your shelter and a separate rain fly that you can attach to the outside of the tent for weather protection.
-Double-walled tents ventilate better and experience less condensation due to airflow.
+Double-walled tents have better airflow and experience less condensation due to airflow.

 Freestanding vs Tarp-Style